akoebbe/blog/pelican/content/articles/technology/crashpan-readynas102.rst

 Now Crashplan comes with a libjtux.so that compiled for intel processors.
 That's not going to work on our ARM based ReadyNAS, so we'll need to replace it with a ARM based library.

-Download a precompiled version here and make a backup copy of /usr/local/crashplan/libjtux.so, then decompress the downloaded file and put it in place of the original.
+`Download a precompiled version here <{filename}../../static/libjtux.so.gz>`_ and make a backup copy of /usr/local/crashplan/libjtux.so, then decompress the downloaded file and put it in place of the original.
 Firing up the Crashplan backup engine should now work without dieing.

 .. code-block:: bash

     /usr/local/crashplan/bin/CrashPlanEngine start